 - Article 93- The speakers and Deputy speakers of the house of the people.

-- Article 109- Special procedure in respects of money bills
+- Article 109- Special procedure in respect of money bills

 - Article 110- Definition of “Money Bills”.